huaxiuyao/C-Mixup/README.md

-# C-Mix
-C-Mix for NeurIPS 2022

-C-Mix: Improving Generalization and Out-of-Distribution Robustness in Deep Regression
+# C-Mix: Improving Generalization and Out-of-Distribution Robustness in Deep Regression

+C-Mix for NeurIPS 2022 (code will be released by the end of October)

 If you find this repository useful in your research, please cite the following paper:
 ```